MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 You can manage updates with the same tool that you deploy Office, but it's not required.
 You can also choose whether to have the updates install directly from the cloud or from a local source on your network.

-If you manage updates from the cloud (using the Office CDN), your network usage is more efficient: Binary delta compression reduces the size of the updates and Background Intelligent Transfer Service (BITS) transfers updates to a user’s device only when bandwidth isn't being used by other critical applications.
-The Office CDN also automatically deploys an update over a number of days to prevent your devices from trying to update at the same time.
+If you manage updates from the cloud (using the Office CDN), your network usage is more efficient: Binary delta compression reduces the size of the updates and the updates are automically deployed over a number of days to prevent your devices from trying to update at the same time. [[DAN: Please review previous statement and provide any useful links.]]
 These features are not available when managing updates from a local source.

 Choose how to manage updates:

 - **Manage updates automatically from the cloud:** Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office CDN.
-You still control frequency and type of update--those settings are defined as part of the initial deployment--but the overall process is much less work for the administrator.
+You still control the frequency of the updates--those settings are defined as part of the initial deployment--but the overall process is much less work for the administrator.

 - **Manage updates with Configuration Manager:**  If you deploy Office with  Configuration Manager, you can also use it to manage Office updates.